Ryanair lifts profit forecast after post-Olympics boom

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

-DUBLIN Ryanair (RYA.I), Europe's biggest budget airline, raised its full-year profit forecast after higher fares, lower than expected fuel costs and a surge in demand after the Olympics helped it beat first-half expectations.
+DUBLIN Ryanair (RYA.I), Europe's biggest budget airline, raised its full-year profit forecast after higher fares, a lower than expected fuel bill and a surge in demand after the Olympic Games helped it to beat first-half expectations.

-The Ireland-based airline, waiting to hear whether EU regulators will approve its takeover of domestic peer Aer Lingus AERL.I, also said on Monday it was benefiting from the demise of European rivals such as Spanair and Hungarian firm Malev.
+The Ireland-based airline, which is waiting to hear whether EU regulators will approve its takeover of domestic peer Aer Lingus AERL.I, said on Monday it was also benefiting from the collapse of European rivals like Spanair and Hungary's Malev.

 Many airlines have been hit hard by Europe's struggling economy and high fuel costs.
 Ryanair has fared better than most, thanks to its size and focus on low costs and low prices.